CCA-Public/digital-archives-manual/guides/diskimaging.md

 		* Double check that the driver is installed in the proper location, which is the location where ImgBurn is installed (i.e. C:\Program Files\ImgBurn)

 * **Issue:**
-The CD doesn't show up on Bitcurators
+The CD doesn't show up on the Bitcurators

 	* **Solution:**
 Try ejecting and re-inserting the CD.
 The CD sometimes doesn't show up if the virus program (Clam TK) is open already.

+* **Issue:**
+After using Disk Image Processor or Folder Processor, the logical folder name seems off (e.g. characters or syntax not like other material, abbreviations)

+	* **Solution:**
+Try mounting the disk image and compare the folder titles.
+If there is a discrepancy copy the folder from the mounted disk image into your SIP.